My husband just hates when I want to start changing things. But I have a new plant room makeover idea and I just have to go with it.

 Air Circulation On Enclosed Bookcase?

 After assembling all the lights and shelving, I did feel like there was a limitation to the amount of air circulation that could occur.
-I decided to run a small fan in addition to cutting off the furnace vent for that room.
+I decided to run a small fan in addition to partially cutting off the furnace vent for that room.

 These Grow Lights do have a small amount of heat generated so I figured, during these winter months, that would be good.
 But I would also need to plan on watering a little more diligently until I see how quickly my plants dry out.